 </modification>

-The header (name, code, version, author, link) is mandatory: without it, the installer won't accept the file. code must be unique, otherwise a new modifier will overwrite the old one with the same code in the database.
+The header (name, code, version, author, link) is mandatory: without it, the installer won't accept the file. code must be unique, otherwise the new modifier will overwrite the old one with the same code in the database.
 Sometimes this is used intentionally for updates, but more often it's a surprise when two different modules from the same author suddenly "eat" each other.

 search and add: where the nuances hide

 Regular expressions are a separate story.
-When regex="true", the attributes position, trim, and offset don't work: everything is controlled by the expression itself, like in preg_replace.
-Only limit is available to restrict the number of replacements.
+When regex="true", attributes position, trim, and offset don't work: everything is controlled by the expression itself, like in preg_replace.
+Only limit is available to limit the number of replacements.
 And keep in mind an old bug: combining regex with position before/after behaved incorrectly and deleted the found fragment, so with regular expressions it's safe to rely only on the logic of full replacement.
 Honestly, in nine out of ten cases you don't need regular expressions in OCMOD.
 Regular search with index covers almost everything and reads much easier.

 <file path="catalog/view/theme/*/template/product/product.twig">